 SURF supports researchers in building the first Quantum Internet in the Netherlands

 SURF, the Dutch ICT cooperative of education and research institutions, intensifies its engagement with the quantum technology community.
 SURF aims to support Dutch researchers in taking an early and competitive advantage of quantum technologies and facilities while these become available.
-They do this by supporting its development and preparing together with partners and our user community for its effective use.
+They do this by supporting its development and preparing together with partners and its user community for its effective use.

 SURF is well known among researchers as provider of the Dutch national digital infrastructure.
 Many researchers take advantage of the High Performance Computing power provided by SURF, for large-scale computational research.
 As such, quantum researchers found their way to SURF already some years ago, since the computational power needed for doing quantum emulations can be substantial.
 This has lead to the integration of Cartesius as a 31 qubit simulator within QuTech’s Quantum Inspire platform.
 Current work with partners includes developing connectors and workflows between quantum computers and (classical) supercomputers to enable execution of hybrid quantum simulations.

 To stimulate and support the development of quantum applications for scientific research, the company collaborates closely with scientific research groups.
 Currently, collaborations are set up in the fields of quantum chemistry and quantum machine learning, e.g. for meteorology applications, creating good examples and best practices.
 Both quantum chemistry and machine learning dominate current workloads of the High-Performance Computing infrastructure at SURF.